If your question isn't answered below, please contact us at email@example.com.

 - Register all events and fundraisers for approval at www.unicefusa.org/usfmaps

 - Contribute time from your schedule each month to UNICEF-related activities.

 What are the benefits of volunteering with UNICEF?

 As a U.S. Fund for UNICEF volunteer, you will:

 - Learn how UNICEF has saved more lives than any other humanitarian organization and is the leader in the field of child survival.
 Working in over 190 countries and territories, in areas from nutrition to protection, HIV/AIDS to education, no other organization surpasses UNICEF’s vast experience, extensive resources, global presence and perspective in helping save children’s lives.

 - Be kept up-to-date on UNICEF’s work in emergencies such as natural disasters, armed conflict crises, etc.

-- Gain access to volunteer-only resources and publications, and be sent invitations and notifications for special events and local volunteer opportunities.
+- Gain access to volunteer-only resources and publications, and be sent invitations and notification of special events and local volunteer opportunities.

 How can the U.S. Fund for UNICEF support me as a volunteer?

-Our online volunteer action center hosts a multitude of resources and information for our volunteers, including resources to help you educate, advocate and fundraise on behalf of UNICEF.
-On the action center, you can also add your voice to the discussion, networking with other volunteers and find information about online trainings to learn more about UNICEF's work.
+Our volunteer website hosts a multitude of resources and information for our volunteers, including resources to help you educate, advocate and fundraise on behalf of UNICEF.
+On our website, you can also add your voice to the discussion, networking with other volunteers and find information about online trainings to learn more about UNICEF's work.

 Any additional questions or concerns regarding the volunteer program can be directed to firstname.lastname@example.org.